 - Abstract class and interface both are used to achieve abstraction in java.
-An abstract class provides partial abstraction whereas interface provides 100% or complete abstraction.
+An abstract class provides partial abstraction, whereas an interface provides 100% or complete abstraction.

-- By default variables in an interface are final.
+- By default, variables in an interface are final.
 But abstract class contains a non-final variable as well.
-Similarly abstract class can have a static, non–static variable as well.
+Similarly, an abstract class can have a static, non–static variable as well.
 But Interface will only contain a final and static variable.

 - Through method, we can modify or access the non-static and non-final variables of an abstract class.

 - Abstract class used to provide partial abstraction.
 An abstract class cannot be instantiated using the NEW keyword.

 - An Abstract method has no body and always ends with a semicolon (;).

 - Abstract class contains abstract and non-abstract methods.

 - The subclass of an abstract superclass needs to implement all abstract methods; if it does not provide, then it has to declare itself as an abstract class.